mdresch/CogniSync/llm-rag-service/PHASE-2C-FOUNDATION-COMPLETE.md

 - Token limit management and cost optimization
 - Temperature and parameter configuration
 - Fallback and error handling
+- **All LLM usage is now strictly routed through the `/api/llm/completion` endpoint.**
+- **Legacy direct LLM calls (including `/api/query` for LLM completions) are intentionally blocked and return a clear error.**
+- **This enforces a single, auditable LLM access point for all downstream services and clients.**

 ## Files Created